Forecast-it/handbook/vocabulary.md

 **Rate** - The cost pr. hour for a given role that is being billed to a client.
 How much every role can be sold for to the client.

 **Rate card** - A collection of rates that one or more clients are being billed.
-This has nothing to do with a card.

 **Cost** - The price pr. hour for the team member that is incurred by the company.
 How much every team member is worth in terms of salary.